Carpal tunnel syndrome

 Common symptoms

-The symptoms often occur during rest or nighttime sleep, especially if you have your wrist bent for a long time.
+Discomfort often appears during rest or nighttime sleep, especially if your wrist is bent for an extended period.
 You may wake up with numb fingers, as if your hand is "asleep."
-The pain can also radiate up the forearm and sometimes make it difficult to hold things.
-If the symptoms have been going on for a long time, the thumb can weaken and muscle mass can decrease.
+The pain can also radiate up the forearm and sometimes make it difficult to hold objects.
+If the symptoms have persisted for a long time, the thumb may weaken and muscle mass may decrease.

 Symptoms occur when pressure increases on the median nerve in the wrist.
-One of the most obvious signs is numbness and tingling in the thumb, index finger, middle finger, and sometimes even half of the ring finger.
-This discomfort often occurs at night or during activities where the hand is held in the same position for a long time, such as driving, working at a computer, or doing housework.
+One of the clearest signs is numbness and tingling in the thumb, index finger, middle finger, and sometimes even half of the ring finger.
+These discomforts often appear at night or during activities where the hand is held in the same position for a long time, such as driving, working at a computer, or doing household chores.

-It is common to wake up with your hand “falling asleep” or feeling a tingling current through your fingers.
-Sometimes the discomfort extends up to the forearm and elbow.
-In women, these symptoms usually occur in middle age, often without any clear cause.
-Many also describe reduced sensation and a burning sensation in the hand, which makes it difficult to grasp objects or perform fine motor movements.
-Everyday life is affected – pressing buttons, typing on your mobile phone or carrying grocery bags can suddenly become challenging.
+It is common to wake up with your hand "asleep" or feeling a tingling current through your fingers.
+Sometimes the discomfort extends up towards the forearm and elbow.
+In women, these symptoms usually appear in middle age, often without any clear cause.
+Many also describe reduced sensation and a burning feeling in the hand, making it difficult to grasp objects or perform fine motor movements.
+Everyday life is affected – buttoning clothes, typing on a phone, or carrying groceries can suddenly become challenging.

-If the symptoms have been present for a long time without treatment, you may notice muscle weakness in the hand, especially in the thumb grip, which further impairs grip strength.
-It is important to understand that you do not need to seek emergency care immediately, but you should be aware of persistent symptoms and seek care if the symptoms do not go away on their own.
+If the symptoms have been present for a long time without treatment, muscle weakness in the hand may be noticed, especially in the thumb grip, which further impairs grip strength.
+It is important to understand that you do not need to seek acute care immediately, but one should be aware of persistent symptoms and seek care if the discomfort does not resolve on its own.

 Treatment of carpal tunnel syndrome

-The treatment is primarily aimed at reducing pressure on the median nerve and relieving symptoms that affect everyday life.
-In most cases, treatment begins with a wrist brace, especially at night.
-Keeping the hand in a neutral position reduces the flexion of the wrist and thus the pressure on the nerve, which often leads to faster symptom relief.
-Many people who suffer from numbness and tingling in the thumb, index finger and middle finger experience improvement after just a few nights of use.
+Treatment primarily aims to reduce pressure on the median nerve and alleviate symptoms affecting daily life.
+In most cases, treatment begins with wrist support, especially at night.
+By keeping the hand in a neutral position, wrist flexion and thus pressure on the nerve are reduced, often leading to quicker symptom relief.
+Many who suffer from numbness and tingling in the thumb, index finger, and middle finger experience improvement after just a few nights of use.

-In addition, ergonomic adjustments in everyday life can make a big difference.
-This involves avoiding repetitive movements, adjusting work positions, and ensuring that the hand gets enough rest.
-If the discomfort is persistent, doctors may recommend anti-inflammatory medications or injections to reduce swelling and irritation around the carpal tunnel.
+In addition, ergonomic adjustments in daily life can make a big difference.
+This involves avoiding repetitive movements, adjusting working postures, and ensuring the hand gets sufficient rest.
+If symptoms persist, a doctor may recommend anti-inflammatory medications or injections to reduce swelling and irritation around the carpal tunnel.

-In some cases, especially when symptoms are severe or do not improve with conservative treatment, surgery may be considered.
-The procedure aims to relieve the median nerve by widening the carpal tunnel, which usually gives good results.
-However, it is always important to first try self-care and adjustments, as many people with mild to moderate symptoms can experience significant improvement without surgery.
+In some cases, especially when symptoms are severe or do not improve with conservative treatment, surgery may be necessary.
+The procedure aims to relieve the median nerve by widening the carpal tunnel, which usually yields good results.
+However, it is always important to first try self-care and adaptations, as many with mild to moderate symptoms can achieve significant improvement without surgery.

 When you should contact healthcare

-Self-care is often enough, but certain signs mean it's time to seek help.
-This applies if you feel weakness in your thumb, if numbness prevents you from doing everyday tasks, or if the symptoms do not go away despite using a wrist support.
-In that case, it is wise to contact 1177 for an assessment.
+Often, self-care is sufficient, but certain signs mean it's time to seek help.
+This applies if you feel weakness in your thumb, if numbness prevents daily tasks, or if symptoms do not subside despite using wrist support.
+In such cases, it is wise to contact 1177 for assessment.

 What you can do yourself without using medication

 It may be enough to change how you use your hand during the day.
-Try to avoid bending your wrist for a long time and take breaks during repetitive tasks.
-A wrist brace (especially at night) helps keep the hand straight, thereby relieving pressure on the nerve.
+Try to avoid bending your wrist as much as possible and take breaks from repetitive work.
+A wrist orthosis (especially at night) helps keep the hand straight, thereby relieving pressure on the nerve.

-There are simple exercises you can do to soften your wrists and muscles.
-Try extending your arm with your palm facing down and gently bending your wrist towards you, hold for a few seconds and release.
-Another variation is to slowly lift your fingers one by one with your palm facing the table.
+There are simple exercises you can do to loosen up your wrists and muscles.
+Try extending your arm with your palm down and gently bending your wrist towards you, holding for a few seconds, then releasing.
+Another variation is to slowly lift your fingers one by one with your palm flat on a table.

-Another option is to bring your thumb towards your little finger without tightening your hand tightly and then relax.
-These small movements a few times a day can make it easier to keep your hand soft and flexible.
+Another option is to bring your thumb towards your little finger without tensing your hand tightly, then relax.
+These small movements a few times a day can help keep your hand soft and mobile.

 Preventive habits for the future

-By reviewing how you sit at the computer, using an ergonomic mouse or tool, and taking short breaks, you can reduce the discomfort.
-Good wrist support at night, proper technique when working, and avoiding strain with a bent wrist also help.
+By reviewing how you sit at the computer, using an ergonomic mouse or tools, and taking short breaks, you can reduce discomfort.
+Good wrist support at night, proper work technique, and avoiding strain with a bent wrist also help.

-With us you will find orthoses and supports that are specially designed for carpal tunnel syndrome.
-We offer wrist supports that hold the hand in the correct position and relieve pressure on the nerve.
-Feel free to take a look at our range and find the support that suits you best.
+With us, you'll find orthoses and supports specifically designed for carpal tunnel syndrome.
+We offer wrist supports that keep your hand in the correct position and relieve pressure on the nerve.
+Feel free to explore our range and find the support that best suits you.

 How do I know if I have carpal tunnel syndrome?

-You often experience numbness, pain, and weakness in your thumb, index finger, and middle finger, especially at night or with repetitive movements.
-If this sounds familiar, you may want to consider trying a wrist brace.
+You often feel numbness, pain, and weakness in your thumb, index finger, and middle finger, especially at night or with repetitive movements.
+If this sounds familiar, you might consider trying a wrist support.

 Can carpal tunnel syndrome get better on its own?

-In some mild cases, symptoms may decrease if you change your habits and use a wrist support.
-If the symptoms persist, you should contact your healthcare provider for further assistance.
+In some mild cases, symptoms can decrease if you change your habits and use a wrist support.
+If the problems persist, you should contact healthcare for further assistance.

 Which wrist support is best for carpal tunnel syndrome?

 Wrist supports that keep the wrist in a neutral position are highly recommended.
-At Rehcore, we offer wrist supports that are specifically designed to relieve carpal tunnel syndrome.
+At Rehcore, we offer wrist supports specifically designed to alleviate carpal tunnel syndrome.

 Can carpal tunnel syndrome be prevented?